 Erin Miller (she/her) is an artist based in Austin, Texas whose practice begins with printmaking and extends into painting, drawing, textiles, and sculptural installation.
-She uses print as both a technical foundation and a conceptual framework: an approach rooted in repetition, layering, and the fluid boundaries between image and material.
-Across surfaces of paper, fabric, and architectural space, she investigates perception, psychological tension, and the shifting relationship between control and release.
+She approaches print not only as a medium, but as a conceptual framework grounded in repetition, layering, and the shifting boundaries between image and material.
+Her work draws from ornamental materials such as textiles, carpeting, and dyed fabrics, cultivating a theatrical sensibility shaped by color, pattern, and atmosphere.
+Through iterative printing and accumulation, images shift and evolve across surfaces, allowing forms to emerge gradually through cycles of fragmentation, layering, and return.

 Miller earned her MFA from Cornell University in 2022, where she received the Kip Brady Memorial Prize in Printmaking and the John Hartell Graduate Award in Studio Excellence.
 She completed the Kahn Family Fellowship at The Ink Shop (Ithaca, NY) in 2023 and currently serves as Lecturer and Printmaking Area Lab Manager at the University of Texas at Austin.
 She is also an artist member of MASS Gallery in Austin, Texas.